Podcast Hub

 Registry Insider

-Hosted by CEO and Executive Director Bill Seifarth, Registry Insider gives you insight, news, and in-depth conversations on a multitude of topics from the National Registry and the EMS industry.
-With new episodes every week, Registry Insider will keep you informed!
-Available on our YouTube channel and the National Registry’s website.
+Hosted by CEO Bill Seifarth, Registry Insider brings you insight, news, and in-depth conversations on topics shaping the National Registry and the EMS profession.
+New episodes drop on Tuesdays.
+Click for the latest episode and more.
+Watch on our YouTube channel or the National Registry website.

 Checkout All Episodes